MrAlders0n/MeshCore-Ottawa/docs/meshtastic/getting-started.md

 # Power it continuously (mains or solar recommended).
 # Disable Bluetooth to save power and reduce interference (optional).

-''Tip:'' Do ''not'' change the device role from "Client" unless you’ve consulted the community.
+*Tip:* Do *not* change the device role from "Client" unless you’ve consulted the community.
 See: [Choosing the Right Device Role](https://meshtastic.org/blog/choosing-the-right-device-role/)